 Remember this old science lesson: Water and oil do not mix.
 Keep this in mind to prevent oil from spilling or spattering (which can cause some pretty nasty burns).
 Adding a little moisture to your oil will make it bubble up.
 Add a lot, and someone might get hurt.
 Be extra-careful to wipe down wet utensils and pat any extra moisture off the food before dipping it in the oil.

-#4: Use the Right Oil
+#4: Use the Best Oil for Deep Frying

 Fry only with oils that have a high smoking point.
 Smoking point is the temperature it takes for the oil to start to break down and smoke.
 Once it smokes, it’s not good for frying.